ericliu0000/GardenMonitor/README.md

 ### Running

 You may download a .zip file, and just run `main.py` in the `website/` directory.
-Requirements are in `website/requirements.txt`
+Requirements are in the source files.

 ### Notes